howardisaacson/Intro-to-Astro-2021/Week2_matplotlib_pandas/README.md

 plt.show()
 ```

-Then work through the plotting exercise in the notebook
+Work through the make-your-own plot at the bottom of the matplotlib tutorial (`matplotlib_tutorial.ipynb`).
+Then try the plotting exercise in the notebook
-`matplotlib_assigment.ipynb`
+`matplotlib_assigment.ipynb`, and save your figures to your Google doc!

 ### VI Scipy (optional):